 Welcome to IEA Wind Member Country Activities for

-The cumulative installed wind power in The Republic of Korea was 379 MW in 2010 and 406 MW in 2011, increasing by 7% over the previous year.
-Most wind turbine systems installed in 2011 were supplied by local turbine system manufacturers.
-An RPS proposal for new and renewable energy was approved by Congress and the government prepared to enact the program in 2012.
-The required rate of the RPS in 2012 is 2% and will increase to 10% by 2022.
-A plan for a 2.5-GW offshore wind farm to be built on the west coast over nine years was announced in 2010.
-The first stage of that project, construction of a 100-MW wind farm, began in 2011.
-The 2.5 GW of offshore wind farm construction and the RPS are expected to stimulate dramatic growth of wind energy in Korea.
-Since 2009, the government has concentrated on the development of local component suppliers to secure the supply chain.
-The government R&D budget continues to include funds to localize component supply and develop core technologies for wind power.
+The cumulative installed wind power in the Republic of Korea was 406 MW in 2011 and 487 MW in 2012, increasing by 17% from the previous year.
+Most wind turbine systems installed in 2012 were supplied by local turbine system manufacturers.
+A Renewable Portfolio Standard (RPS) proposal for new and renewable energy was enacted in 2012.
+The required rate of RPS in 2012 was 2% and will increase to 10% by 2022.
+In 2012, the first year of RPS, more than 60% of the target rate was achieved.
+A nine-year plan for construction of a 2.5-GW offshore wind farm off the west coast was announced in 2010.
+The first stage of the project, construction of 100-MW wind farm, was initiated in 2011 and is in progress.
+The 2.5-GW offshore wind farm construction and RPS are expected to accelerate the growth of wind energy in Korea.
+Since 2009, the government has concentrated on developing Korean production of components to secure the supply chain for wind projects.
+More government R&D budget has been allocated to localize component supply and develop core technologies for wind power.
+Read the entire report here.